Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems

 \section{Problem Formulation}

-We first provide a formal definition of the school bus routing problem (SBRP).
-The problem description will be consistent throughout the paper and the notation used is listed in Table \ref{tab:var}.
+We first provide a formal definition of the Single School Routing Problem (SSRP).
+The problem description will be consistent throughout the paper and the notations used are listed in Table \ref{tab:var}.

 Let $G_r(V_r,E_r)$ denote the road network.
-For any pair of nodes $i, j \in V_r$, $d_{ij}$ represents the shortest path distance between $i,j$, and $t_{ij}$ the corresponding travel time.
-Consider a set of students $S$ who need to be transported to a single destination (school) $v_d \in V_r$ with a homogeneous fleet of school buses $B$, in which school buses have capacity $C$.
-Without loss of generality, we define that each student $s \in S$ is located at some location\footnote{The graph can be augment to model pickups (bus stops) between vertices if needed.} $v_s \in V_r$ and the set $D$ indicates students pickup locations, $D \subseteq V_r$.
-Moreover, we let $M$ represent the set of potential bus stops, where $M \subseteq V_r$ .
-Finally, to model multi-modal travel, we define a set of alternate modes $A$, each student $s \in S$ can either take a school bus or an alternate transportation mode $a \in A$ to the school.
+For any pair of nodes $i, j \in V_r$, $d_{ij}$ represents the shortest path distance between $i,j$, and $t_{ij}$ indicates the corresponding travel time.
+Consider a set of students $S$ who need to be transported to a single destination (school) $v_d \in V_r$ with a homogeneous fleet of school buses $B$, in which each school bus has capacity $C$ students.
+We define that each student $s \in S$ is located at some location\footnote{The graph can be augment to model pickups (bus stops) between vertices if needed.} $v_s \in V_r$ and the set $D$ indicates students pickup locations, $D \subseteq V_r$.
+Moreover, we let $M$ represent the set of potential bus stops, where $M \subseteq V_r$.
+The delay time for picking up students at a bus stop $m \in M$ is denoted by $t^{delay}_m$.
+Finally, to model students' travel without school buses, we define a set of alternate modes $A$, each student $s \in S$ can either take a school bus or an alternate transportation mode $a \in A$ to the school.